MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-work-checks.md

 ---
 # <a name="make-check-payments"></a>Make Cheque Payments

 You can issue electronic and manual checks in [!INCLUDE[prod_short](includes/prod_short.md)].
-Both methods use the receipt journal to issue cheques to vendors.
+Both methods use the payment journal to issue cheques to vendors.
 You can also void cheques and view cheque ledger entries.

 The following procedure shows how to pay a vendor with a computer cheque by applying the payment to the relevant vendor invoice, printing the cheque, and then posting the payment as paid.
 This results in positive vendor ledger entries, applied to negative bank ledger entries, and physical cheques for processing in the bank.

 You can pay with two types of cheque.
 For both types, the **Bal.
 Account Type** or the **Account Type** field must contain **Bank Account**.

-- **Computer Cheque**: Select this option if you want to print a cheque for the amount on the receipt journal line.
+- **Computer Cheque**: Select this option if you want to print a cheque for the amount on the payment journal line.
 You must print the cheques before you can post the journal lines.
 - **Manual Cheque**: Select this option if you have created a cheque manually and want to create a corresponding cheque ledger entry for this amount.
 By using this option, you cannot print the cheque.

 > [!NOTE]